Coddled egg: Manufacture

 Coddlers may have been manufactured by Royal Worcester since at least the 1890s.
-Many companies now make egg coddlers, some of which are collectors’ items.
+Many companies now make egg coddlers, some of which are collector's items.

 Possible risks

-Coddled eggs do not always reach temperatures required to sterilize potential contaminants and pathogens.

 In the United States, eggs have around a 1 in 30,000 risk of exposure to salmonella and other bacteria.
 Using fresh eggs that have been washed and kept refrigerated, or pasteurized eggs is recommended to minimize the risk.
 According to the United States Department of Health and Human Services, eggs should be cooked until both the white and the yolk are firm, and the water temperature should be 74–82 °C. Children, the elderly, and persons with compromised immune systems are advised against eating lightly cooked eggs because of the risk of exposure to salmonella infection.

-In the UK, according to the NHS, raw or lightly cooked eggs bearing the lion mark can be safely eaten by pregnant women, infants and children, and the elderly.
+In the UK, according to the NHS, raw or lightly cooked eggs bearing the lion mark (indicating that the hens were vaccinated against salmonella) can be safely eaten by pregnant women, infants and children, and the elderly.